Vishwas-Chaudhary/Basic-Projects/README.md

  # Basic Projects

 ## Overview
-This repository contains a collection of basic projects covering different areas, such as games and utility scripts, primarily developed using Python.
+This repository contains a collection of basic projects covering different areas, such as games and utility scripts, primarily developed using C++,Python and some python libaries.

 ## Projects Included
 - **Checkers Game (Player vs AI)**: A simple checkers game featuring a Player vs AI mode with a Minimax algorithm.
-- (Add a brief description for each additional project here.)
+- **A Basic Bank Transaction System using tinker.
+- **A Basic Airlines Reservation Project**: Based on transaction and booking of flights international and domestic both and etc that happen in a basic airline backend in tech but this project runs in terminal.
 ## Installation
 Clone the repository:
 ```bash